Skip to Main Content

 When searching for articles in research databases, look for the getit! button* to link to the article's FREE full text online.

-If we don't have an electronic copy of the article, it will also let you look for print versions of the article, or request it via Interlibrary Loan.
+If we don't have an electronic copy of the article, you can also look for print versions of the article, or request it from another library.

-If there is no "Get it!" link, or you experience problems, simply search for the article or journal title in LibrarySearch.
+If there is no link to full text, or you experience problems, simply copy the article title or DOI or journal title and search in LibrarySearch.
 When full text is not readily available online, make sure you use the title of the journal (not the article title or author).

-*Different databases have different full-text buttons so you might want to also look for buttons labeled full text or PDF.
+*Different databases have different full-text buttons so you might want to also look for buttons or links labeled full text or PDF.

 Is there an easy way for me to authenticate as a U of T user while I'm researching off-campus?